bos-alt/solo-leveling-s2-ep5-summary/README.md

 * **The Perception Gap:** S-Rank Hunter **Cha Hae-In** is the only one who senses the chilling aura emanating from Jin-Woo, signaling that his facade is starting to crack.
 * **Invisible Assistance:** Using his **Stealth** ability, Jin-Woo subtly eliminates key threats, allowing the exhausted team to survive a massacre they didn't even see coming.

+## 📖 Manhwa vs Anime: What Chapter is Episode 5?
+For fans asking **"What chapter of Solo Leveling is Season 2 Episode 5?"**, this episode officially adapts **Chapters 72 to 76** of the original Manhwa.
+It captures the intense atmosphere of the High Orc raid with stunning animation that stays true to the source material's dark tone.

 ## 🧠 New Powers Explained: The System’s Evolution
 This episode isn't just about combat; it’s about **Power Scaling**.
 Jin-Woo’s movements are now so fast they are nearly undetectable.
 His psychological evolution is as significant as his physical stat boosts—he remains cold and calculated even when a Great Sorcerer delivers a death threat.